 What are the leading hotels for a luxe stay?

-Finca The Yard – a super small boutique hotel/BnB situated in hills of Santa Eularia.
+– A super small boutique hotel/bnb situated in hills of Santa Eularia.
 A hidden gem, perfect for couples or friends who are looking for a more chilled and relaxing holiday.
+La Granja

-La Granja – for those who are looking for a more luxurious getaway.
+– For those who are looking for a more luxurious getaway.
 A beautiful setting hidden away in the hills of Santa Gertrudis.
+Los Enamorados

-Los Enamorados - another small and very stylish boutique hotel North of the island in Portinatx that embodies the quintessential charm of eccentric Ibiza.
+- Another small and very stylish boutique hotel North of the island in Portinatx that embodies the quintessential charm of eccentric Ibiza.
+Nobu Hotel

-Nobu Hotel – if you’re looking to stay close into town.
+– If you’re looking to stay close into town.
 For large groups, hiring a villa via Airbnb or other booking sites are always the best option and there is usually quite a lot to choose from.

 How long should you stay in Ibiza?